DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 **Step 4**

-Rename the instances to match the specific names we want to give them
+Rename the instances to match the specific names we require

 ![Alt text](Images/aws_launch-instance4.png)

-To provision the Nginx EC2 instance on AWS, I'll follow these steps:
+To provision the Nginx EC2 instance on AWS, follow these steps:

 **Step 1**